chhenning/sqlalchemy-examples/README.md

 - scalar() -- Fetch the first column of the first row, and close the result set.

+- first() -- Fetch the first result or None

 ## row_number()

 One Example